 Making a planning application

-The cost of a planning application is £172, an expenditure that you don’t want to have to make several times.
-Make sure you have gone through your plans thoroughly with an architect or builder that is familiar with the local planning council and their preferences.
+Make sure you have gone through your plans thoroughly with an architect or builder who is familiar with the local planning authority and their preferences.

 When building a more ambitious extension you will need planning permission if: